Coddeus/Pianorium/README.md

 - 100% free, open-source, no-watermark, and forever!

 ## Credits
-If you use this software or find it cool, consider crediting to it 😊.
+If you use this software (e.g. for videos), please consider crediting to it.
+For example:
+Midi visualization software: Pianorium by Coddeus on GitHub

+This is not required but really appreciated ^^.

 ## Program License